NECDisplaySolutions/necpdsdk/doc/NEC_SDK_DOC.rst

      |
      |      :return: total operating hours as a value
      |
+     |  helper_read_advanced_schedules(self)
+     |      Helper function to read all the advanced schedules and return them as a list of schedules
+     |
+     |      :return: A list of PDAdvancedScheduleTuple
+     |
+     |  helper_read_holidays(self)
+     |      Helper function to reall all the holidays and return them as a list of holidays
+     |
+     |      :return: A list of PDHolidayTuple
+     |
+     |  helper_read_schedules(self)
+     |      Helper function to read all the schedules and return them as a list of schedules
+     |
+     |      :return: A list of PDScheduleTuple
+     |
      |  helper_self_diagnosis_status_text(self)
      |      Performs "command_self_diagnosis_status_read" and formats the reply into
      |      a string of the decoded error code(s).